When Should You Take the MCAT? The Ideal Timeline

 When is the latest I should take the MCAT?

 You should plan to take the MCAT for the final time between January and April of your application year.
-For instance, if you’d like to enroll in medical school in August 2025, you’ll want to take your MCAT during the first four months of 2024—that is, no later than April 2024.
+For instance, if you’d like to enroll in medical school in August 2026, you’ll want to take your MCAT during the first four months of 2025—that is, no later than April 2025.

 You may wonder why you need that kind of window.
 After all, AMCAS won’t even let you submit your primary application until late May.

-There are a few reasons why it’s to your benefit to wrap up the MCAT by April:
+There are a few reasons why the latest date you take the MCAT should be by April:

 We emphasize final time because you may want to take the MCAT more than once.
 You can take it up to three times during a testing year, four times during two consecutive years, and seven times during your life.
 (Note: Voiding your exam or failing to show up to a scheduled test date will still count towards these limits.)

-That means that if you’re not scoring as high as you’d like on your diagnostics or practice tests by the end of the summer before your application year (by August 2023, using our above example), it’s a good idea to build in some time to take the MCAT twice, just in case.
+That means that if you’re not scoring as high as you’d like on your diagnostics or practice tests by the end of the summer before your application year, it’s a good idea to build in some time to take the MCAT twice, just in case.
 You don’t want to be rushing through the test while also writing your medical school personal statement and secondary essays, prepping for CASPer, and (hopefully) readying yourself for medical school interviews.

 A timeline for your final MCAT test date